 As $R$ crosses $R_{c_1}$, the truncation effects start to creep-in, see Fig.~\ref{fig:regimeABcross}.
 First, the exponential decay of the energy spectra is gradually lost and the scaling region $E(k)\sim k^{-2}$ gets extended till $\kmax$, followed by a piling-up of energy near $\kmax$.
 These truncation effects cause a bifurcation (transition) to occur at $R_{c_1}$, which is reflected in the global quantities, e.g., $\langle \Omega \rangle$ and $\langle \nu_r \rangle$.
 To understand this better, we look at the microscopics of the RB system for $R_{\star} < R < R_{c_1}$.

-Fig.~\ref{fig:regimeB} (a) and (b) show that in regime B, spatially averaged, $\Omega$ and $\nu_r$ exhibit an oscillatory behaviour.
-We have shown $\Omega(t)$ and $\nu_r(t)$ time series for $R=6$ (red solid line), $5$ (black solid line), and $2.4$ (blue solid line).
+Figure~\ref{fig:regimeB} (a) and (b) show that in regime B, spatially averaged values, $\Omega$ and $\nu_r$ exhibit an oscillatory behavior.
+We have shown $\Omega(t)$ and $\nu_r(t)$ time series for $R=6$, $5$, and $2.4$.
 The amplitude of these oscillations in $\nu_r$ depends on $R$, it increases as $R$ decreases below $R_{c_1}$, reaches a maximum and then again starts to decrease till $R_{\star}$.
 It is largest near $R\approx 5$, see Fig.~\ref{fig:regimeB} (b).
-Moreover, it is interesting to note that (time-averaged) energy spectra also exhibit an oscillatory behaviour, but in wave numbers ($k$).
-Thus, it is quite likely that the appearance of \textit{sustained} oscillations in this regime, must be associated with the existence of certain spatial structures in the velocity field.
+Moreover, it is interesting to note that (time-averaged) energy spectra also exhibit an oscillatory behavior, but in wave numbers ($k$).
+It is likely that the appearance of \textit{sustained} oscillations in this regime is associated with the existence of certain spatial structures in the velocity field.

-In order to understand this better, we show a part of the time-series, two cycles of oscillations, for $R=5$ in the insets of Fig.~\ref{fig:regimeB} (a) and (b).
+To understand this better, we show a part of the time-series, two cycles of oscillations, for $R=5$ in the insets of Fig.~\ref{fig:regimeB} (a) and (b).
 We select four instants of time $t/t_*=62.6$ (red diamond), $63.1$ (magenta star), $64.1$ (sky-blue pentagon), and $64.5$ (dark-blue cross) to capture the important aspects of the dynamics and show the energy spectra and the velocity fields in Fig.~\ref{fig:traceB} (a) and (b), respectively.
 Note that $t_*=1$ is the time of shock formation in the inviscid BE for the $u(x,0)=\sin x$ initial condition, see Appendix~\ref{app:tygersiBE} for more details.

-The instants at which $\Omega$ is minimum ($t/t_*=62.6$) or low ($64.5$), the corresponding energy spectra decay or fall-off exponentially at large $k$.
-However, at the instants of large $\Omega$, the energy spectra fail to have any such behaviour, but rather show a power-law scaling till $\kmax$ with oscillations superimposed on it.
-In fact, as we trace a full cycle of $\Omega(t)$ for $R=5$ starting at $t/t_*=62.6$, the energy spectrum also cycles through a state having strongly exponentially decaying tail to a truncation dominated $E(k)\propto k^{-\alpha(t)}$ and then gradually back to a truncation effects free state, e.g., $E(k)$ at $t/t_*=64.5$ (dark-blue solid line in Fig.~\ref{fig:traceB} (a)).
+At the instants at which $\Omega$ is minimum ($t/t_*=62.6$) or low ($64.5$), the corresponding energy spectra decay exponentially at large $k$.
+However, at the instants of large $\Omega$, the energy spectra rather show a power-law scaling till $\kmax$ with oscillations superimposed on it.
+In fact, as we trace a full cycle of $\Omega(t)$ for $R=5$ starting at $t/t_*=62.6$, the energy spectrum also cycles through a state having a strongly exponentially decaying tail to a truncation dominated $E(k)\propto k^{-\alpha(t)}$ and then gradually back to a truncation effects free state, e.g., $E(k)$ at $t/t_*=64.5$ (dark-blue solid line in Fig.~\ref{fig:traceB} (a)).